RedCraftGH/RedSkyBlock/README.md

 # Discord
 Join the [Red Development](https://discord.gg/8s2sbvr) Discord for support and more.

+# Donations
+Donations are, of course, very appreciated!
+If you like RedSkyBlock please consider [donating](https://www.paypal.me/acidraincr).

 # Installation and Support
 Installing this plugin on your server is super easy to do!
 Just download the RedSkyBlock.phar file from poggit and plop it into your server's plugins folder.